 Born in 1957 in Warsaw but based in Oxford, Pawlikowski is also known for his film, Last Resort (2001), which was the winner of eight awards, including a BAFTA for the most promising new directing talent in British cinema.
 His poetic documentaries, including From Moscow to Pietushki (1990), Dostoevsky’s Travels (1991), Serbian Epics (1992), Tripping with Zhirinovsky (1995), and the short fiction Twockers (1998) have earned him the highest critical accolades.
 He is the winner of Royal Television Society Awards, a Prix Italia, the Grierson Award, an Emmy International and a Felix (European Film Academy Award).

-Winner of Best Director Award at the 2018 Cannes Film Festival for COLD WAR.
+Winner of Best Director Award at the 2018 Cannes Film Festival and Best Director for the Academy Awards for COLD WAR.

 |2018||COLD WAR (Zimna wojna)|